kajc10/Duckietown-Duck-Riders/README.md

 python3 manual_control.py --env-name Duckietown-udem1-v0 --map-name YOURMAPNAME
 ```
 Make sure you pass only the name, the .yaml extension is not needed!

+Note: For the map generation we used the [duckietown/map-utils](https://github.com/duckietown/map-utils) repository.
+The `tile_size` had to be added to the last row manually.